JDBFinanceGraduate/JDBFinanceGraduate/README.md

 Enhancing my Data Analysis Skills through Coding Language Mastery
 ---------------------------------------------------------------------------

-Financial Professional in the healthcare industry with a newfound love for coding languages and data manipulation.
+Financial Professional in the Oil and Gas industry with a newfound love for coding languages and data manipulation.

 <p align="left">